aws-samples/aws-control-tower-servicenow-itom-integration/README.md

 The master-account-setup.yaml CloudFormation template creates all the necessary components for the solution.
 This includes the following:

 - AWS [SecretsManager](https://aws.amazon.com/secrets-manager/) secret to store ServiceNow API User credentials
 - An [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) in the master account with ViewOnly access and ability to assume servicenow-discovery role in member account.
-This credential is configured in ServiceNow to enable ServiceNow to perform Cloud discovery in the master and the member accounts.
+This credential is configured in ServiceNow to enable ServiceNow to perform Cloud discovery in the master and the member accounts
 - AWS [SecretsManager](https://aws.amazon.com/secrets-manager/) secret to store the security credentials for the master account IAM User
 - AWS Lambda function (ServiceNowAcctSetupHandler) to enabling provisioning of master account as well as member account in ServiceNow for ServiceNow discovery
 - [AWS Lambda](https://aws.amazon.com/lambda/) function ([ServiceNowStackSetHandler](https://console.aws.amazon.com/lambda/home?region=us-east-1#functions/ServiceNowStackSetHandler)) to process Control Tower lifecycle event and provision the new account in ServiceNow using StackSets.
 This lambda function also provisions existing accounts in ServiceNow
 - [AWS CloudFormation](https://aws.amazon.com/cloudformation/#:~:text=AWS%20Cloud%E2%80%8BFormation&amp;text=AWS%20CloudFormation%20allows%20you%20to,AWS%20and%20third%20party%20resources.) custom resource to perform the initial setup in ServiceNow.
 This involves setting up ServiceNow with the master account credentials, creating discovery schedule, configuring discovery-role and configuring master account in ServiceNow
-- [AWS CloudFormation](https://aws.amazon.com/cloudformation/#:~:text=AWS%20Cloud%E2%80%8BFormation&amp;text=AWS%20CloudFormation%20allows%20you%20to,AWS%20and%20third%20party%20resources.) custom resource to create a AWS CloudFormation StackSet in Control Tower master account to configure existing and new member accounts in ServiceNow.
+- [AWS CloudFormation](https://aws.amazon.com/cloudformation/#:~:text=AWS%20Cloud%E2%80%8BFormation&amp;text=AWS%20CloudFormation%20allows%20you%20to,AWS%20and%20third%20party%20resources.) custom resource to create a AWS CloudFormation StackSet in Control Tower master account to configure existing and new member accounts in ServiceNow

 After the stack has completed deploying in the Control Tower master account, sign into your ServiceNow instance and validate the following

-1. **Service Accounts**: In ServiceNow navigate to Service Accounts and you will see the Control Tower master and the member accounts configured in the ServiceNow for ServiceNow cloud discovery and cloud management
+1. **Service Accounts**: In ServiceNow navigate to Service Accounts and you will see the Control Tower master and the member accounts configured in the ServiceNow for ServiceNow cloud discovery and cloud management.
 2. **Discovery Schedule**: In ServiceNow, navigate to discovery schedule and validate that you see a discovery schedule with name AWSDiscoverySchedule.
-Select the schedule and click on &quot;Discover Now&quot;
+Select the schedule and click on &quot;Discover Now&quot;.
 3. **Discovery Results**: In ServiceNow navigate to Discovery Home then click on &quot;View Schedules&quot; to see the summary of AWS resources from member account that discovery process populated in CMDB.
 You may have to wait a little bit for the discovery schedule to finish its execution before seeing the resources.
 To look up resources in specific account, navigate to Service Accounts then select Sandbox1 and select the AWS region (us-east-1) configured for that account.
 This brings up a page like below where I can see AWS resources in that account that the ServiceNow discovery process populated in the CMDB.
 4. **AWS Config integration with ServiceNow**: If you had deployed the solutions aws-config-servicenow-integration stack in Audit account then the aggregated AWS config data from your AWS Control Tower accounts is sent to ServiceNow.
 This enables ServiceNow to update the CMDB in real time.
 In order to test this integration, I create another test EC2 instance in my Sandbox1 AWS account and name it as WebServer2.
 I then log into my ServiceNow instance and navigate to Service Accounts, select Sandbox1 account where I had created the EC2 instance and scroll and select the us-east-1 as the data center for that account.
 This brings me to a page as seen below where I can see the newly created EC2 instance in the Virtual Machines tab.
 5. **CloudWatch alert integration**: If you had deployed the solution&#39;s main stack with the option to enable CloudWatch alert integration with ServiceNow, then an SNS topic is created in each member account with subscription to send CloudWatch Alarms to ServiceNow for incident management.
 The name of this SNS topic is &#39;cloudwatch-alert-servicenow-intg&#39;.
 You can configure CloudWatch alarms to send the Alarm action to this SNS topic which will then trigger ServiceNow to create an incident on receiving the CloudWatch alarm.